-• Else, if the parent as suggested by the prev\alais exists
+• Else, if the parent as suggested by the prev_alais exists as an active BaseGNode, returns that.

 • BaseGNode.
-If the parent as suggested by the alias exists as an class gridworks.data\classes.base\g\node.BaseGNode(g\node\id, \args, \\kwargs)
+If the parent as suggested by the alias exists as an class gridworks.data_classes.base_g_node.BaseGNode(g_node_id, args, kwargs)

 Active BaseGNode, returns that. - None.
 If alias is one word long (i.e. root of world)